 1. An unclear or unremarkable call to action

 Use strong action-oriented words that encourage users to take an action.
-Grab user’s attention with color, font and size.
+Grab the user’s attention with color, font, and size.
 Use buttons for your call to action and make them stand out in high contrast to the rest of the page.
 Remember, if you don’t know what you want them to do then you won’t be able to create a clear message that tells them what to do.

 2. A form with too many fields